wexi/amforth-shadow/doc/source/TG/Architecture.rst

 a small data structure similar to the wordlist entry for a noname: word.
 The address of this data structure is an execution token.
 This execution token replaces the standard XT that :command:`create` has already written for words that are defined using :command:`con`.
-This leads inevitably to a flash erase cycle. already written for words that are defined using :command:`con`.
 This leads inevitably to a flash erase cycle.